The Best Chance at Treating Asthma Naturally

 - Green leafy vegetables, beans and nuts contain high levels of folate which reduce allergic reactions.

 - Leafy greens, citrus fruits, cruciferous vegetables and berries supply vitamin C to the body.
-Vitamin C has many health benefits but specifically it is an antioxidant that can reduce coughing associated with asthma.
+Vitamin C has many health benefits but specifically, it is an antioxidant that can reduce coughing associated with asthma.

-For centuries in India they have used the plant Euphorbia hirta or Asthma Weed.
-This has many medical uses, but specifically in the treatment of asthma the leaves are dried and rolled into a cigarette to smoke.
+For centuries in India, they have used the plant Euphorbia hirta or Asthma Weed.
+This has many medical uses, but specifically, in the treatment of asthma, the leaves are dried and rolled into a cigarette to smoke.
 The organization Anamed international has been promoting this method in Africa for several years to open lung passageways during attacks.

 This should not be overused as smoke can also trigger attacks.
-In developing countries wood burning stoves in kitchens cause a lot of damage to the respiratory system.
+In developing countries, wood-burning stoves in kitchens cause a lot of damage to the respiratory system.

 This is Justus Juma.
 Previously he had asthma.
 It was affecting him every day as he would be constantly sneezing and coughing.
-After learning about how to grow health and then using Thrive’s health tips, his asthma has disappeared, and he can breathe normally again.
+After learning about how to grow healthy and then using Thrive’s health tips, his asthma has disappeared, and he can breathe normally again.
 He is now able to live life fully and complete his work duties.
 He is eating food that he knows is building up and healing his body.
 He is very thankful for Thrive.